lhafkamp/minor-browser-technologies/README.md

 Its important to keep these color ratio's in mind because according to
 <a href="http://www.colourblindawareness.org/colour-blindness/">http://www.colourblindawareness.org/colour-blindness/</a> 1 in 12 men have some form of color blindness.
 This is a huge part of your userbase that you don't want to lose.

+Its also important to keep hover/focus states in mind.
+A user expects a hover/focus to look different enough for them to understand what is going on.
+The user could think the site is broken and leave.

 #### How can you test this?
 The application 'Sim Daltonism' boots a window that simulates different forms of color blindness.